A Mathematical Programming Approach to Optimal Classification Forests: Mathematical Optimization Model

-In contrast to other CTs methodologies OR do to track the number of misclassification errors occurred in the leaf nodes of the trees.
-However, we have to make sure that if two observations belong to the same leaf node in a certain tree, they must be assigned to the same class in such a tree.
+In contrast to other CTs methodologies track the number of misclassification errors occurred in the leaf nodes of the trees.
+However, we have to make sure that the observations that belong to the same leaf node in a tree are assigned to the same class.
 In order to do this, we incorporate to our formulation the following constraints:

-Note that if two observations $x_i$ and $x_j$ belong to leaf node $t$ in tree $r$, then $z_{it}^r + z_{jt}^r = 2$, and thus $\theta_i^r = \theta_j^r $.
-According to this, since this constraint affects to all observations that belong to leaf $t$ in tree $r$, we assure that one, and only one, class is assigned to each leaf node $t$ in tree $r$.\\